Branch Coverage

 Overview

 Branch coverage is a code coverage metric to check that all the branches in the application source code are tested at least once.
-Branches in the code when we use conditional statements or branching statements.
-Examples
+Branches occur in the program code when we use conditional or branching statements.

 - if statement